 In MLA format, a novel title is typically italicized.

-In MLA style, short stories are typically italicized.
+In MLA style, novel titles are italicized.